tgirke/GEN242-2018/pages/mydoc/mydoc_project_varseq1.md

     + Map all coding variants to one or both of the following protein features:
         + Pfam domains
         + Prosite motifs
-        + Rank variants mapping to above protein features by degree of conservation
+        + Rank variants mapping to above protein features by the degree of conservation of AA residues

 ## References